 Introduction

-Malaria remains a significant public health challenge globally, particularly in sub-Saharan Africa, where it accounts for a substantial burden of disease and mortality.
+Malaria is a significant public health challenge globally, particularly in sub-Saharan Africa, where it accounts for a substantial burden of disease and mortality.
 Despite advances in malaria control strategies, the prevalence of malaria remains high in many regions.
 Understanding the dynamics of malaria transmission, including the prevalence of asymptomatic carriers, is crucial for the development of effective control and eradication programs (WHO, 2021).

 Nigeria carries the world's highest malaria burden, with an estimated 68 million cases and 194,000 deaths in 2021.
 The country accounts for roughly 27% of global malaria cases and up to 31% of global malaria deaths (WHO, 2022, 2025).
 The disease is endemic in all parts of Nigeria, with varying transmission intensities across different regions.
 Factors such as climate, environmental conditions, and socio-economic status influence malaria transmission in Nigeria (Bello & Hassan, 2022).
 Ebonyi State continues to face a significant malaria burden, with reports indicating a malaria prevalence of 56.5% in 2023.
 The state's tropical climate—featuring temperatures around 30+5 °C and high humidity—along with its flat, water-retentive terrain and agricultural practices, creates an ideal environment for Anopheles mosquito breeding, particularly during the wet season (Nwele et al., 2022).
 Abakaliki, the capital of Ebonyi State, has seen significant efforts to combat malaria, yet the prevalence remains a concern.